-Students will be required to complete 15 credits of approved graduate Earth Science courses.
-Graduate earth science courses taken as part of the MAT Earth Science curriculum can be used towards the required 24 credits of advanced undergraduate earth science courses.
+Students will be required to complete 15 credits of approved graduate earth science courses and a research project or projects approved by the sponsoring department.
+Graduate earth science courses taken as part of the MAT Earth Science curriculum can be used to meet the required 24 credits of advanced earth science for student teaching.
 A list of appropriate earth science courses can be found in the next section.